myrrlyn/apocrypha.es/priv/archive/27wetv.md

 pseudonym: Denogorath the Dread Archivist
 ---

-_\[Attachment: This extremely beneficial text informs us of the existence of the dangerous Plague Atronach, as well as the plane they come from.
-This writing was originally found in Coldharbour, and seems to point to a skirmish between the Taskmaster and the King of Rape that happened somewhat recently.\]_
+> \[Attachment: This extremely beneficial text informs us of the existence of the dangerous Plague Atronach, as well as the plane they come from.
+This writing was originally found in Coldharbour, and seems to point to a skirmish between the Taskmaster and the King of Rape that happened somewhat recently.\]

+{:tag="aside" .foreword}

 If one would have asked me if there would ever be Plague Atronachs somewhere in the Master’s realm, I would’ve beaten them to death with my bare hands.
 Those